 Please contact the Orange County Manager's office at 919.245.2300.

 Learn more about key planning efforts and Board of County Commissioner decisions related to the Southern Branch Library project that occurred between 2012 and 2015 here.
-For more historical information about the discussion, you can read results from county-led Library Task Forces.
+For more information, you can read Library Task Forces.